Table of Contents

 What Is The Best Weight Distribution Hitch With Sway Control?

 Since there are many products to choose from, there are certain attributes that one must acknowledge before making a final choice.
 The best weight distribution hitch with sway control must be unbeatable in terms of control over swaying and durability.
 It should be available in a variety of models to fit different types of tongue weights.
-You should go for a hitch that can give maximum gross trailer weight compatible with the model of your trailer.
+It would be best if you went for a hitch that can give maximum gross trailer weight compatible with the model of your trailer.

-Moreover, you must opt for a weight-distribution hitch to match your towing needs.
-The tongue weight should be between 10-15 percent of the gross trailer weight.
-Make sure that the hitch is easy to fit and allow convenient access to the ball hitch.
+Moreover, it would help if you opted for a weight-distribution hitch to match your towing needs.
+The tongue weight should be 10-15 percent of the gross trailer weight.
+Make sure the hitch is easy to fit and allows convenient access to the ball hitch.